Tim Duncan: Coaching career

-San Antonio Spurs (2019–2020)

 On July 22, 2019, the San Antonio Spurs announced that Duncan was named an assistant coach.
-He made his debut as acting head coach on March 3, 2020, leading the Spurs to a 104–103 comeback win over the Charlotte Hornets, which Popovich missed due to personal reasons.
+He made his debut as acting head coach on March 3, 2020, leading the Spurs to a 104–103 comeback win over the Charlotte Hornets, which Popovich missed for personal reasons.

 On November 12, 2020, Duncan stepped down as assistant coach of the Spurs.